aerogo/pack/README.md

 ## Components

-Since `components` is a generated directory you should have this directory in your `.gitignore` file.
+Since `components` is a generated directory you should list this directory in your `.gitignore` file.

 ### CSS